kuixiansheng/test/README.md

 1.git init
 2.git romate
 3.git add
-4.Creating a new branch is quick and simple.1234567890
+4.Creating a new branch is quick and simple.Git is a free software